Important Information for New International Students

 ARRIVING ON CAMPUS

-If you submitted documentation to the admissions counselor prior to receiving your I-20 that indicated you met one of the criteria outlined on the UDM Website or, if you bring passing TOEFL or IELTS scores to the Campus with you when you report to ISO, you will be immediately allowed to meet with an academic advisor to register for academic coursework.
-Otherwise, we will provide you the required English proficiency testing via the ACT Compass ESL test and register you according to the test results.
+If you submitted documentation to the admissions counselor prior to your admissions that indicated you met one of the criteria outlined on the UDM Website or, if you bring passing TOEFL or IELTS scores to the Campus with you when you report to ISO, you will be exempt from taking the ESL placement test.
+Otherwise, we will provide you the required English proficiency testing via the ACT Compass ESL test and register you to the American Language and Culture Program according to the test results.

 MAINTAINING YOUR STATUS

-Before you come to the United States and commence your education at UDM, you should take some time to become familiar with what you will have to do to maintain your immigration status.
+While you may already be familiar with the immigration rules governing your F-1 student visa, as a refresher, before you come to UDM to commence your education, you should take some time to become familiar with what you will have to do to maintain your immigration status.
 In short, to maintain your F-1 status, you will be required to enroll in a full course of study throughout your program.
 A full course of study is defined as 12 credit hours for undergraduate (Bachelor’s degree and post-degree) students and 9 credit hours for graduate (Master’s or doctoral degree) students.
 You must be enrolled full-time in the Fall (September) and Winter (January) Terms each academic year.
 Summer is normally a vacation term.
 However, if you begin your studies in May, you must be full-time that summer only.
 You will receive detailed information on this and other immigration requirements at the orientation session.

 Students who are informed are not likely to experience significant difficulties with immigration requirements.
 Please remember that the staff at the International Services Office will be available to provide information and assistance to you throughout your stay at UDM.
 In the meantime, if you should have any questions, please call, fax, or e-mail our staff below.